 You will know if your home is priced right by the number of showings.
 If a property is overpriced, the buyer pool and sales associates notice the property when it hits the market, but there is not a perception of value.
 There are no showings and no offers.

 If it is priced close to buyers’ perception of current value, there may be some showings, and maybe one offer below the asking price.
 Without competition and the sense of urgency, there is no need for a single buyer to offer the asking price, and a low offer is usually the result.

 If the property is priced a little below buyers’ perception of value, it becomes a hot property.
 Buyers now perceive high value.
 The property receives significant showings and possibly multiple offers that could start a bidding war for the property.
 By setting the price a little below the buyers’ perceived value, the seller has simulated the conditions found in an appreciating market and ultimately, sells the property quicker and possibly for higher than the asking price.

-You are hiring an agent to watch the market and determine how your property stands out against the competition.
-It is the agent’s job to make sure you have positioned your property at a price to drive significant traffic to it to create the best climate for more than one buyer to make an offer.
+You are hiring an independent sales associate to watch the market and determine how your property stands out against the competition.
+It is the sales associate's job to make sure you have positioned your property at a price to drive significant traffic to it and create the best climate for more than one buyer to make an offer.

 What is "fair market value," and how do I determine mine?

 Simply put, the fair market value of a house is the highest price an informed buyer will pay, assuming there is no unusual pressure to complete the purchase.
 It is usually not the asking price.

 To get an estimate of fair market value, ask a sales associate affiliated with Coldwell Banker Residential Brokerage for a Competitive Market Analysis (CMA) of your house.
 This service is free of any charge, without obligation.
 The analysis will give you a realistic figure, based on the most salient points of the local real estate market.
 It should provide information about recent sales of similar homes, including how much they sold for and how long it took.

 Who can help me determine the right asking price?